UT-Austin-RPL/amago/README.md

 ### 8. **Multi-Task Learning from Pixels (Retro Games)**

 Meta-learning and multi-task learning without task labels are essentially the same problem.
-We can use short sequences to train an agent on multiple levels of the same video game (or multiple games).
-AMAGO's sequence format can be surprisingly helpful in cases where traditional frame-stacking isn't enough to make sense of action spaces that were designed for human players. `examples/08_multitask_mario.py` provides an example on levels from Super Mario using [stable-retro](https://stable-retro.farama.org).
+We can use short sequences to train an agent on multiple levels of the same video game (or multiple games). `examples/08_multitask_mario.py` provides an example on levels from Super Mario using [stable-retro](https://stable-retro.farama.org).
 Note that this script requires some extra installation beyond `pip install amago[envs]`.

 ### 9. **Super Long-Term Memory (Passive T-Maze)**

 AMAGO provides a stable way to train long-sequence Transformers with RL, which can turn traditionally hard memory-based environments into simple problems. `examples/09_tmaze.py` adds a few exploration changes to the TMaze environment from [Ni et al., 2023](https://arxiv.org/abs/2307.03864), which lets us recall information for thousands of timesteps.
-We have been able to solve this environment all the way until `H=10,000` before finally running out of GPU memory for the `TformerTrajEncoder`.

 <details>
 <summary> <b>Example Training Commands</b> </summary>